About Some Use Cases For This Tool

 You want to travel to a meeting, and need to make a good case why you need to meet in person.
 Show your Project Gather assessment to your manager.
 Even better, get your manager and the person you're meeting with to assess the meeting.

-Project Gather gives the user an assessment of how much better, if any, a meeting's dynamics would likely be if the meeting were held in person instead of being held virtually.
+Project Gather gives the user an unbiased assessment of justifiable a business trip is.
+It begins by assessing how much better, if any, a meeting's dynamics would likely be if the meeting were held in person instead of being held virtually.
 It lists up to seven risks likely to be relevant to the meeting and which may be reduced by holding the meeting in person.

 The underlying algorithms are based on proprietary research conducted by tClara LLC using results of a survey of 172 U.S. business managers and executives conducted in September 2020.
 The survey focused on their assessment of 20 meeting risks present in virtual and in-person meetings of small groups.
 Examples of these meeting risks include lost attention, poor leadership, insufficient building of trust and reluctance to ask difficult questions.

 Project Gather is a patent-pending prototype.
-It has not been designed for use on mobile phones.
+It has not yet been designed for use on mobile phones.
 More features are planned.
-Users may submit feedback about this tool here.

 About the Inventor and His Potential Bias

 Scott Gillespie, CEO of tClara LLC, is a well-recognized thought leader in the business travel industry.
-He has advised about one-third of the Fortune 500 firms on their corporate travel programs; provided training to all of the North American airlines; pioneered the concept and implications of traveler friction and spoken at travel industry events in over 30 countries.
-Scott can be reached at and welcomes connections on LinkedIn.
+He has advised about one-third of the Fortune 500 firms on their corporate travel programs; provided training to all of the major North American airlines; pioneered the concepts and implications of justifiable travel and traveler friction and spoken at travel industry events in over 25 countries.
+Scott can be reached at firstname.lastname@example.org and welcomes connections on LinkedIn.

 As someone who has made his career in the business travel industry, it's easy to see why Scott may have built a tool biased toward in-person meetings.